xStarbound/xStarbound/doc/lua/world.md

 #### `EntityId` world.spawnProjectile(`String` projectileName, `Vec2F` position, [`EntityId` sourceEntityId], [`Vec2F` direction], [`bool` trackSourceEntity], [`Json` parameters])

-Attempts to spawn a projectile of the specified type at the specified position with the specified source entity id, direction, and parameters.
+Attempts to spawn a projectile of the specified type at the specified position with the specified source entity ID, direction, and parameters.
 If trackSourceEntity is `true` then the projectile's position will be locked relative to its source entity's position.
 Returns the `EntityId` of the spawned projectile if successful and `nil` otherwise.

 ---